 This is accomplished under the direction of a HEAL facilitator cooperating with teachers, administrators, youth leaders, and clergy from schools and faith organizations.
 The clinic coordinator is an accomplished Holocaust educator who, through this unique program, moves the gauge of Holocaust and genocide education, hate, and antisemitism awareness to a higher and meaningful level for "HEALeaders" and their organizations.

-They are informed of the opportunity to earn community service hours, as well as earning financial incentives to participate on a trip to Poland, or an alternate educational opportunity to further their education in Holocaust Awareness and social action.
+They are informed of the opportunity to earn community service hours, as well as earning financial incentives to participate on a trip to Poland, or an alternate educational opportunity to further their education in Holocaust and Genocide Awareness and social action.